jgraley/cotest/README.md

  3. [Cotest Server Style](coroutines/docs/server-style.md)

 For background on the idea of coroutine-based testing, see
- - [Discussion: Testing With Two Computers](coroutines/docs/testing-with-two-computers.md) for background on coroutine-based testing
+ - [Discussion: Testing with Two Computers](coroutines/docs/testing-with-two-computers.md) for background on coroutine-based testing

 ## Examples